 Economists have been trying to pinpoint some of the economic factors that could have contributed to this rise in adult obesity for years.

 Some have examined the role of cheaper and more readily available food, as measured by grocery food prices, restaurant prices, access to restaurants, access to supercenters, or receipt of food stamps.
 Others have focused on incentives related to physical activity.
 For instance, cheaper gasoline may lead to more driving and less walking, while urban sprawl reduces community walkability.
-How people respond to economic incentives appears to explain a lot of the upward trend in weight.

 Still other studies ask whether tobacco control measures such as cigarette taxes and smoking bans may have had the unintended consequence of contributing to the rise in obesity, since nicotine can be a metabolic stimulant and appetite suppressant.
 Finally, another category of studies estimates the role of changing characteristics of the labor force, such as the rise in female labor participation (which might lead to an increased reliance on convenience food) and the increasingly sedentary nature of jobs.